 THE SCIENCE BEHIND THE NOMO NAUSEA BAND

-The NoMo bands unify three holistic medical modalities: acupressure, distraction technology, and aromatherapy of essential oils into one easy to use waterproof latex-free elastic wristband.
+The NoMo bands unify three holistic medical modalities: complimentary & alternative medicine, distraction technology, and soothing cool peppermint scent into one easy to use waterproof latex-free elastic wristband.
 These bands not only saves money on pharmacy costs but helps to alleviate distressing problems for patients.
 The NoMo band is a safe, effective, fast acting, non-drowsy way to help patients of many aliments: morning sickness, motion sickness, sea sickness, post-operative nausea & vomiting (PONV), chemotherapy, headaches, migraines, irritable bowel syndrome (IBS), gastrointestinal irritation, exercise induced and stress induced nausea and the list goes on!

 THE WHITE PAPERS ARE ROLLING IN...